Program:

 Political Dimension: EU – US Political Relations: Geopolitical Partners with Divergent Inclinations

-The Russian invasion of Ukraine has brought about a geopolitical rapprochement between the EU and the US as the defeat of Russian imperialism has become a unifying goal.
-Although Russia attempts to drive a wedge between the collective West, the transatlantic partnership appears to be stronger than ever.
+The Russian invasion of Ukraine has brought about a geopolitical rapprochement between the EU and the US.
+Defeating Russian imperialism has become a unifying goal.
+Russia is attempting to drive a wedge between the collective West, the transatlantic partnership which appears to be stronger than ever.
+The West has imposed massive and unprecedented sanctions against Russia in response to the war.
+One of the consequences of the Russian invasion is the generally declared intention of accelerated integration of Ukraine into the EU.
+However, this is facing increased opposition from individual member states, especially in the light of frequent cases of proven corruption and abuse of power.
+The admission of Ukraine to the EU would certainly increase the already severe emigration from the country, and at the same time it would contribute to a large transfer of the political power within the EU to the East.
+It is also a question whether, due to the ongoing war, it would be worthwhile to exempt Ukraine from some of the provisions of the Copenhagen criteria and allow it to enter the community more quickly.
+With the passage of time, interest in the hasty adoption of Ukraine may decline depending on the development of the war situation.
 The West has imposed massive and unprecedented sanctions against Russia in response to the war of aggression.
-Particular attention is dedicated to sanctioning countries assisting Russia in evading Western sanctions.
-While the EU and the US seem to be unified in their approach toward Russia, their stances toward China become increasingly disputed in the transatlantic partnership.
-Both US political parties possess similar views with the agreement to label China as a main rival for foreign and national security administrations.
-European stance towards China is in Washington perceived as ambiguous.
-While the EU continues to officially label China simultaneously as a partner for cooperation and negotiation, an economic competitor, and a systemic rival, the perception of China varies across the Union.
-The geopolitical divergence between the member states recently manifests in Macron’s notorious interview when he claimed: “The worst thing would be to think that we Europeans must become followers on this topic and adapt to the American rhythm or a Chinese overreaction.”
+Particular attention is dedicated to sanctioning countries assisting Russia in evading Western sanctions, such as Iran, Turkey or China.
+While the EU and the US seem to be unified in their approach toward Russia, their stances toward China have become increasingly disputed in the transatlantic partnership.
+Both US political parties possess similar views with the agreement to label China as a main rival for foreign and national security administrations, yet the European stance towards China is perceived in Washington as ambiguous.
+The geopolitical divergence between the member states recently manifested in Macron’s notorious interview when he claimed: “The worst thing would be to think that we Europeans must become followers on this topic and adapt to the American rhythm or a Chinese overreaction.”

 What are the benefits and concerns of the integration of Ukraine into the EU?
 We have already seen the long-term negotiations associated with Turkey’s accession to the EU.
 Will Ukraine face the same delays?
 There are many Balkan countries on the EU’s “waiting list”.
 Will Ukraine be the next one?
 What are the challenges the transatlantic partnership faces concerning China?
 What would be the implications in the relations between the West and China, if Beijing provides military assistance to Russia?